WEDDING VIDEOGRAPHER SURREY

 IT’S YOUR WEDDING

 This should be self evident, but wedding videography is not about the videographer; it’s not even about the wedding videographer’s cool shots.
-It’s about telling a story of a celebration celebration we have the privilege to document.
+It’s about telling a story of a celebration I have the privilege to document.
 That’s why for me a discreet, relaxed approach to filming wins every time over a big wedding film production.
-As a wedding videographer, it’s safe to say most of our clients are not used to having a camera pointed at them, which is reason enough to go out of my way to be discreet and keep a low profile.
+As a wedding videographer, it’s safe to say most of my clients are not used to having a camera pointed at them, which is reason enough to go out of my way to be discreet and keep a low profile.
 I go about most of the day with one camera and one lens.
 One thing one must remember is there are so many ways to make a film look better; if you want to compromise on spontaneity.
 Indeed, a big production feature film set has a 200-strong crew for a reason; but we must never loose sight of the goal: the filming is not an end in itself, it’s just a way to keep the day alive for you in the days to come.

 SOUND IS CRUCIAL

 It can be said we, humans, are a lot more tolerant of a low quality image than low quality sound.
 For us, unobtrusive, high-quality live sound recording is a must.
 I am a firm believer in organic, textured sound over my films.
 For that I use a set of tiny, pro level microphones that can be concealed in clothing for the ceremony and the speeches.
 It’s remarkable how many videographers simply waste rich ambient sound and speech by soaking images in commercial music.
 Human speech is what makes the film yours, personal and private and unique.
 For that, I make an effort to record audio in the same discreet manner.
 As a wedding videographer based in Surrey, having to pack small and light to be able to work in small centuries old country churches, I use the smallest recorders and microphones available, which allow me to record good quality sound even in cases of limited space and no time for major setups.